 During the really warm months, you might need to mist them once a day if they look as though they are shriveling.
 In the autumn and winter, once or twice a week will do.

 For air plants to really do well in a home environment, the whole plant needs to be placed in a container of water once a week and then dried out before placing it back in its container.

 Sunlight – Air plants choose trees and shrubs to attach themselves to for a reason.
 It gives them some protection from full sunlight.
 Bright filtered light or partial shade will result in the most healthy plants.
 Colorful air plants such as this Tillandsia ioantha need a bit more like than the plain green ones.

-- Fertilization – Once a month in the summer months, add some low nitrogen liquid fertilizer to the watering mister.
+Fertilization – Once a month in the summer months, add some liquid fertilizer made for air plants to the watering mister.
 Very weak fertilizer ration is best – about 1/4 strength.